Barret Robbins: Professional career

-Then, inexplicably, the day before Super Bowl XXXVII, Robbins was reported as missing for most of the day before the game after not taking his depression medication.
+Then, the day before Super Bowl XXXVII, Robbins was reported as missing for most of the day before the game after not taking his depression medication.
 When he resurfaced that night, he was so incoherent that he didn't even know where he was.
 According to one of his teammates, Robbins didn't even recognize Callahan.
 Despite this, Al Davis still wanted Robbins in the game, and development coach Willie Brown had Robbins running sprints in the parking lot on the morning of the game to see if he could still play.

 Callahan had initially intended to let Robbins play, but not start.
 However, he ultimately decided to suspend Robbins for the game after concluding that he was not fit to take the field at all.
 He initially wanted to fly Robbins back to Oakland, but was unable to get him a plane ticket because he was missing his wallet and identification.
 He spent 30 days at the Betty Ford Center, during which time he was diagnosed with bipolar disorder (or manic-depressive disorder).
 He'd been diagnosed with depression while at TCU, but it is common for the two to be confused in the early stages.
 It turned out that he had gone into a manic episode after not taking his medication.
 According to his wife, Robbins spent most of the day before the Super Bowl partying across the border in Tijuana, Mexico; he had thought the Raiders already won the game and he was celebrating their "victory."
 With Adam Treu as the starting center, the Raiders were blown out in an ugly loss in the Super Bowl to the Tampa Bay Buccaneers, 48–21.

 Robbins regained his starting job the next year in the 2003 NFL season with the same linemates, a disastrous 4–12 for the team.
 However, his name and those of several of his teammates were found on the list of clients of the Bay Area Laboratory Co-operative that had given performance-enhancing drugs to Marion Jones and others.
 The Raiders released him in the summer of 2004 after he tested positive for "the clear," a steroid known to have come from the BALCO lab.
 Treu replaced him as the starting center.